Madadog/foam-synth/README.md

 Thanks to [NIH-plug](https://github.com/robbert-vdh/nih-plug) for being a great plugin framework.

 Thanks to [Codeium](https://codeium.com/) for filling out a lot of the boilerplate which would have been a pain to do manually (mostly plugin parameters).

+## License

+This project and all its files are licensed under the GPLv3 license.

+The following file/s are additionally available under the ISC license (indicated in the file header)
+* src/editor/param_slider.rs

 ## TODO: